ibm-cloud-docs/vpc/vpn-update-multiple-algorithms.md

 {: #vpn-update-algorithms-behavior}
 {: api}

 The API automatically synchronizes singular and array-based algorithm properties.
+This behavior applies not only to API updates, but also when you update policies from the CLI or Terraform.
 Review the following behavior and restrictions before updating your policies.

 IKE version compatibility